Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Simulation of multi-element germanium detector performance

-In both cases, the pixel charge scan shows that in the inter-pixel region, the pixel charge drops to about 10\% of the total signal.
-The charge sharing width is found to be about 126 $\mu$m when removing the collimator, which is much smaller than the inter-pixel gap of 800 $\mu$m.
-When the collimator is present, the dead area results in an inefficiency width of 1.0 mm, which is larger than the inter-pixel gap.
-This means that the pixels are well isolated for detector design with collimator but at the same time, this causes a significant reduction of the active area.
-Hence, removing the collimator, in these conditions, can be a good strategy to increase the active area in an experiment.
+The charge sharing effect can also be quantified by measuring the extent of the charge sharing region, defined as the region where the signals from two neighbor pixels are below 90\% on both sides, i.e. the charge is shared.
+This width is calculated from Figure~\ref{fig:PixelCharge}, where a pixel charge scan is done between two adjacent pixels.
+In the case where there is no collimator (Figure~\ref{fig:PixelCharge} (b)), a Gaussian fit is used to estimate the charge sharing region extent.
+In both cases, the pixel charge scan shows that in the inter-pixel region, the pixel charge drops down to about 10\% - 20\% of the total signal.
+The charge sharing region width is estimated to be 114~\textmu m when removing the collimator, which is much smaller than the inter-pixel gap of 800~\textmu m.
+When the collimator is present, there is a 1~mm wide area between pixels with a low efficiency, i.e., pixels are well isolated but at the same time, there is a significant reduction of the active area of about 30\%.
+In terms of charge sharing events, i.e. those events with a cluster size greater than 1, there is an increase from 3\% to 8\% if the collimator is removed, as shown in Table~\ref{tab:DistanceChargeSharing}.
+Hence, removing the collimator can be a good strategy to increase the active area in some experiments.
+The comparison in detector performance is enlarged to a wide range of energies in the following section.

-Figure \ref{fig:ClusterSizeComparison} shows a comparison of the cluster size distribution with and without collimator.
-As expected, removing the collimator causes an increase up to $\approx 5\%$ in the number of shared events.
-A summary of the charge sharing estimated width, as well as some other observables that reflect the detector response in both cases, can be found in Table \ref{tab:DistanceChargeSharing} and are explained in more detail in the next section.